damienbelveze/first_steps_zotero/first_steps_zotero.md

   if(task[2]) {
     send.liascript(`>## Chromebook

-First you need to activate the Chromebook Linux sub-system (WSL) and then follow the instructions for GNU/Linux operating system`
+First you need to [activate the Chromebook Linux sub-system](https://www.zdnet.com/article/how-to-enable-linux-on-your-chromebook-and-why-you-should/) and then follow the instructions for GNU/Linux operating system

+Since the release of the 7th beta version, Zotero is compatible with ARM64 devices such as recent Chromebooks versions, which was not the case before.
+`

     )
   } else send.clear()